mobbr/mobbr-api-v1/payments/README.md

 ##Create payment

-Generates a payment preview.
-It lists the actual payment properties and recipients.
+Generates a payment preview which lists the actual payment properties and recipients that would be made if it were to be confirmed.
 Use `hash` from the result to confirm the payment with `/api_v1/payments/confirm` within 10 minutes.

-The API analyses the payment and returns the actual payment that would be made if it were to be confirmed.
-Users that could not be paid for some reason are left out, the others are resolved to Mobbr usernames.

     POST /api_v1/payments/preview